AURORA UNIVERSE CALENDAR

 The basic unit of their Calendar is something that can be translated into English as a Generation.
 This is actually the time it takes for a Scalantran to become sexually mature.
 At that point, the youths are initiated sexually and leave the parental mate-group for youth groups which are on a planet.
 There are two cohorts of children on a ship, spaced half a Generation apart.

 A Generation is close to 13 Earth years.
-Using the date from Shore Leave, the Scalantrans left their home planet approximately 14,000 years ago.
+Based on the dates in Shadar's Shore Leave, the Scalantrans left their home planet approximately 14,000 years ago.
 One group of Scalantrans entered the Milky Way approximately 6,000 years ago.
 They then spent time exploring, establishing planets needed for the education of their youths, establishing Meetpoints, and trading with various species that they found during their explorations.
 One offshoot of them gradually worked its way towards our region of the Galaxy, arriving here a few thousand years ago.

 As can be seen from the description of the Scalantrans, it is natural that their numeric system is in base 12.
 A Generation is divided into 12 sub-generations.
-Conveniently, this is within approximately 11% of an Earth year.
+Conveniently, these are within approximately 11% of the length of Earth years.
 The Scalantrans then divide each sub-generation into a unit we would translate as Shift.
 There are 1728 (12 cubed) of these in a sub-generation.

 Adaptation by Terrans